shawnace/MacToastKit/README.md

 }
 ```

-The showToast function supports parameters to control what it displays.
+The **showToast()** function supports parameters to control what it displays and how it behaves.

-- message: A string that describes the purpose of the toast
+- **message:** A string that describes the purpose of the toast
-- icon: An optional icon that displays with the text
+- **icon:** An optional icon that displays with the text
-- duration: An optional double value that controls how long the toast will be visible
+- **duration:** An optional double value that controls how long the toast will be visible
-- position: Controls the position of the toast on the user's screen, with an offset parameter
+- **position:** Controls the position of the toast on the user's screen, with an offset parameter

 ### Template Toasts